C171017/HandKeyboard/README.md

 	•	Keystroke mapper: configurable JSON mapping joint-combo → key.
 	•	Cross-platform stub: WebSocket server broadcasts recognized keys to any client.

-### Project README

-Not sure where's the problem...
-Z axis doesn't seem to work

 #### Version 1
 A simple demo built with Python, allowing users to scroll pages by activating and deactivating a fist gesture.
 Designed to facilitate hands-free reading by eliminating reliance on mouse and keyboard inputs.
 This version was lost along with my previous laptop.